 The author utilizes many celebrity charts from politicians to movie stars to spiritual leaders to show how the position of the birth planets in each varga influences and defines the area of life that the varga represents.
 The interpretations are compiled from a variety of Indian classical texts but the icing on the cake is what Sutton brings to these explanations from years of experience as an astrological consultant.
 In the realm of astrology, nothing compares to the practitioner's own ability to see how theories work in practice.

 All told, Shodasha Vargas is well thought -out and beautifully written.
 It is presented in a way that students, practitioners, and teachers of any type of astrological system or technique can get something out of the wealth of knowledge contained within its pages.
-This book may be geared for those who are already familiar with Vedic or Indian astrology, but don’t be afraid to tackle it if you do not know the basics.
-If you are interested in learning more about Indian (Vedic) astrology the following beginning books are a great place to start and are available in paper and kindle editions.
+This book may be geared for those who are already familiar with Vedic or Indian astrology, but don't be afraid to tackle it if you do not know the basics.

 Ronnie Dreyer Horoscope Guide September 2021